Category Archives: Bavarian Royals

 Kingdom of Bavaria: The House of Wittelsbach ruled as Dukes, Electors, and Kings of Bavaria from 1180 until 1918.
 Today Bavaria is a landlocked federal state of Germany, occupying its southeastern corner.
 Maximilian IV Joseph, Prince-Elector of Bavaria allied his electorate with Napoleon and adopted many of the French beliefs of the Enlightenment.
 It was this loyal service to Napoleon through which Maximilian’s electorate was created the Kingdom of Bavaria with Maximilian at its king.
 He officially became the Maximilian I Joseph, the first King of Bavaria on January 1, 1806.
 On November 13, 1918, King Ludwig III would be the first monarch in the German Empire to be deposed at the end of World War I, bringing an end to 738 years of rule by the Wittelsbach dynasty.

-King Maximilian I Joseph of Bavaria
+Maximilian I Joseph, King of Bavaria – source: Wikipedia

 King Maximilian I Joseph was the first King of Bavaria, reigning from 1806 until his death in 1825.
 He was born on May 27, 1756, in Schwetzingen, Electorate of the Palatine, now in Baden-Württemberg, Germany, the son of Friedrich Michael, Count Palatine of Zweibrücken-Birkenfeld and Maria Franziska, Countess Palatine of Sulzbach.